 Conclusion

-Carbon Fibre Reinforced Plastics represent a significant advancement in building reinforcement, offering a combination of strength, durability, and versatility that traditional materials cannot match.
+Carbon Fibre Reinforced Polymer represent a significant advancement in building reinforcement, offering a combination of strength, durability, and versatility that traditional materials cannot match.
 The future of construction will increasingly rely on CFRP, particularly in applications where weight, environmental resistance, and longevity are critical concerns.

 Structural engineers, with their expertise in design and material science, are essential to unlocking the full potential of CFRP, ensuring that it is used effectively to create safer, stronger, and more sustainable buildings for the future.